k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/repair/_index.md

    * [K8ssandra Operators]({{< ref "getting-started#install-k8ssandra" >}})
    * [K8ssandra Cluster]({{< ref "getting-started#install-k8ssandra" >}})

-   See the [Configuring Kind]({{< ref "configuring-kind" >}}) for an example of how to set up a local installation.
+   See the [Configuring Kind]({{< ref "kind-deployment" >}}) for an example of how to set up a local installation.
-1. DNS name for the Grafana service
-1. DNS name for the Prometheus service
+1. DNS name where the repair service should be listening.

    _Note_ if you do not have a DNS name available, consider using a service like [xip.io](http://xip.io) to generate a domain name based on the ingress IP address.
-For local Kind clusters this may look like `monitoring.127.0.0.1.xip.io` which would return the address `127.0.0.1` during DNS lookup.
+For local Kind clusters this may look like `repair.127.0.0.1.xip.io` which would return the address `127.0.0.1` during DNS lookup.

 ## Helm Parameters